-In this article, I will focus on web data and provide a deeper understanding of the nuances of web data types.
+In this article, I will focus on web data and provide a deeper understanding of the nuances of qualitative vs quantitative data, and web data types.

 What is the difference between qualitative and quantitative data?

-Qualitative data refers to interpreting non-numerical data.
+Qualitative data refers to interpreting non-numeric data.
 It is often unstructured or semi-structured, and perhaps one of the easiest ways to identify it is that it does not come as numbers.

-In other words, the qualitative approach refers to information that describes certain properties, labels, and attributes.
+In other words, to understand what is qualitative data, it refers to information that describes certain properties, labels, and attributes, capturing characteristics and qualities that cannot be expressed as numbers.

 Qualitative methods are often known as investigative as they can be used to answer the question why using open-ended questions.
 It helps create a story, develop hypotheses, or obtain an initial understanding of a case or situation.